 Lawns to Legumes Garden Tour Day

-Join us Saturday, August 3rd from 9am – 12pm, for Lawns to Legumes Garden Tour Day!
+Save the Date: Join us Saturday, July 18th from 9am – 12pm, for Lawns to Legumes Garden Tour Day!

-Lawns to Legumes coaches, previous participants, and other DIY wildlife gardeners are hosting neighborhood native garden tours across Minnesota.
+Lawns to Legumes coaches, previous participants, and other DIY wildlife gardeners can host neighborhood native garden tours across Minnesota.
 Get inspired and connect with folks who are planting for pollinators in your area!
-Explore the map below to find a garden tour near you.
+(Can’t make the tour day?
+Check out our Lawns to Legumes Garden Gallery online).

 What happens after I sign up as a garden tour host?